AnthonyPoncet/mygift/README.md

 - As a friend, be able to say I am interested, I want to bought or I have bought a given gift
 - Possibility to create and manage events
 - A bought list that summarize all you have to buy
+- As a friend, add/propose secretly a gift

 ## More to come
 In the future, I plan to add (in that order):
-- As a friend, add/propose secretly a gift
 - In Home page once connected, what's new or coming next or...
 - A chat
 - Mobile App
-- A real deployment (all in server)
 - UT/IT/...
 - Security
 - Offline profile (Doodle like)